 memory_limit = 256M

 After modifying your PHP settings, it’s vital to restart the PHP-FPM server.
-This ensures the new configurations are active, allowing your WordPress site to operate at its best.
+Consequently, this ensures the new configurations are active, allowing your WordPress site to operate at its best.

 Increase Nginx Server Client Max Body Size

 To accommodate larger file uploads on your WordPress site, you’ll need to tweak the Nginx server block.
-This ensures that Nginx can handle larger HTTP request bodies, which is essential when dealing with sizable file uploads.
+Essentially, this ensures that Nginx can handle larger HTTP request bodies, which is essential when dealing with sizable file uploads.

 Modifying the Nginx Server Block

-Open your server block configuration file and insert the following line:
+To verify this, open your server block configuration file and confirm the following line matches your php.ini upload limit:

 Restarting PHP-FPM